Skarlso/blogsource/content/blog/2018-03-15-kubernetes-distributed-application.md

 ### Recap

-So what is the situation so far?
-I deployed a bunch of services all over the place.
-A recap off the commands I used:
+We are now at the point in which I’ve deployed a bunch of services.
+A recap off the commands I’ve used so far:

 ~~~bash
 kubectl apply -f mysql.yaml